Deryck Guyler: Television

 Guyler had been a devotee of washboard playing since his school days and appeared in many television light entertainment shows performing his washboard novelty act.
+On the BBC 'Children in Need' show on 26 November 1982, Guyler on washboard accompanied astronomer Patrick Moore on xylophone.
 He also played washboard on an episode of The Morecambe and Wise Show.
 In 1990, he played the washboard on three tracks of an album by long-time fan Shakin' Stevens.

 Personal life

 In 1941, Guyler married Margaret Mary McConnell (a.k.a.
 "Paddy Lennox"), from the three-sister variety harmony act the Lennox Sisters, and they had two sons, Peter and Christopher.
 He converted to Roman Catholicism in 1945.

 Guyler's passion was collecting jazz records and as of 1986, he had about 1,600 78rpm records, collecting records up to about the year 1947.
 In addition, he was a well known wargamer, and a founding member of the Society of Ancients, a group of wargamers specialising in the classical era.
 Very active in the society in its early years, being elected its first president in 1966, Guyler was later made an honorary life president of the society.

-A long-time resident of Norbury, South London, he retired to Ashgrove, Brisbane, Queensland, Australia, in 1993, to be near his younger son Chris, daughter-in-law Judy and his three grandchildren.
+A long-time resident of Norbury, South London, he retired to Ashgrove, Queensland, Australia, in 1993, to be near his younger son Chris, daughter-in-law Judy and his three grandchildren.

 He died on 7 October 1999 and his funeral service was held at St. Mark's Catholic Church, Inala, Queensland, on 13 October.
 In 1995, Danny Baker and the BBC had made a 10-minute tribute to Guyler, which was used as a part of the eulogy delivered by his son Chris.
-Guyler was cremated at Mount Gravatt Cemetery and his ashes were placed at Mount Thompson Memorial Gardens in the Brisbane suburb of Holland Park in a family "garden seat" estate.

-His wife Margaret died on 6 January 2002 and is buried with her husband.